xXleowXx/gitlab-charts/doc/charts/globals.md

 The global Praefect settings are located under the `global.praefect` key.

 Praefect is disabled by default.
-When enabled with no extra settings, 3 Gitaly replicas will be created, and the Praefect database will be created on the default PostgreSQL instance.
+When enabled with no extra settings, 3 Gitaly replicas will be created, and the Praefect database will need to be manually created on the default PostgreSQL instance.

 ### Enable Praefect